Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Opening cookie menu, moving items from backpacks adds to tracker
 - KeybindFix not migrated, used Keybind instead
 - Boxing disabled
-- Moving / scaling the overlays
-- Move all GUIs wrong moving
 - WTF is with clickable overlay buttons
 - CT load makes everything not work until lobby swap (empty registers list at the moment of loading world details)
   - partially fixed but Garden -> Island or End -> Island does not enable functionalities.
 Same after game load